evancohen/sonus/README.md

 <strong>A dead simple STT library in Node</strong>
 </p>

-Sonus lets you quickly and easally add a VUI (Voice User Interface) to any hardware or software project.
+Sonus lets you quickly and easily add a VUI (Voice User Interface) to any hardware or software project.
 Just like Alexa, Google Now, and Siri, Sonus is always listening offline for a *customizable* hotword.
 Once that hotword is detected your speech is streamed to the cloud recognition service of your choice - then you get the results.

 ### Platform Support
 - [X] Linux - most major distros (Including Raspbian)